swc-project/website/website/blog/2020-02-16-why-is-swc-fast.md

 and it results in 5 scope analysis.

 The basic idea of `hygiene` is taken from the macro system of rustc.
 Note that no compiler works in this way and I call this approach _identifier hygiene_.
-Please correct me if I'm wrong.
+(Please correct me if I'm wrong.)

+Note that this will also help writing a fast bundler.
+While bundling modules, only a single invocation of the resolver pass is enough to distinguish identifiers from multiple modules.
+Hygiene pass is invoked only once at the end.

 ---